 Extraction of DNA: DNA is extracted either by manual method or commercially available extraction kits.
 Two different methods further analyze the extracted DNA; polymerase chain reaction and restriction fragment length polymorphism.

 Polymerase Chain Reaction (PCR) is a reaction that doubles the DNA copies in each cycle.
-Mathematically, the number of copies can be calculated as follows:

 - After DNA isolation, the extracted DNA is subjected to PCR to obtain the number of copies of targeted sequences.